LionelBirglen/SAMD21BLDCDriver/README.md

 ## Software and Enclosures

 For actual control of the motor, the SimpleFOC library works very well and is recommended, see: <https://simplefoc.com/>.
-CAD files for a 3D printing enclosure for both the GM3506 and GM4108 motors are also provided in this repository.
+CAD files of a 3D printed enclosure for both the GM3506 and GM4108 motors are also provided in this repository.

 ## Repository Contents